inlets/inlets.dev/blog/_posts/2020-10-29-preparing-docker-hub-rate-limits.md

 In addition to several alternatives, I want to show you how to use the [registry-creds operator](https://github.com/alexellis/registry-creds/) built to help new users learning Kubernetes, and those who are developing images locally.

+For Kubernetes learners, whichever solution you go for (including paying for a Docker Hub account), this is going to be an additional step.
+The learning curve is steep enough already, but now rather than installing Kubernetes and getting on with things, a suitable workaround will need to be deployed on every new cluster.

 ### Use a local mirror of the Docker Hub

-Setting up a mirror is fairly straight-forward, but will require additional infrastructure, and storage.
-Someone will need to own this mirror and baby-sit it, if it crashes or dies, you better hope that it can be restored quickly.
-For new Kubernetes users, this is going to be an unfortunate burden on your learning curve which is steep enough as it is.
+Setting up a mirror is fairly straight-forward, but will require additional infrastructure, storage, and maintenance.
+You may also have to factor in bandwidth costs.
+In the remote-work situation we are all currently in, does that mean setting up a mirror/cache on each employee's machine, on the VPN, or the public Internet?

+Someone in the team will need to own the mirror and have a good way to restore it quickly, if it crashes.

 There is an [arkade](https://get-arkade.dev/) app for setting up a Docker registry on your own Kubernetes cluster: